 Journey to South India, a region that has seen the rise and fall of a multitude of cultural dynasties,

-Trip begins in Chennai and finishes in Cochin.
+Trip begins and ends Cochin.
 Domestic flights to Delhi, Bombay or elsewhere can be added.
 Trip may be modified to suit individual interests.
 Extensions can be added.

 EXTENSIONS AVAILABLE ON AN INDIVIDUAL BASIS

 "I'm just writing to let you know that our crew returned home safely from India and had a fantastic time.
 They felt they got great footage and in particular thought the festival was highly visual.
 Thanks so much for the opportunity to deal with you and your fantastic people in India!"F. Gorica, Producer, Off the Map series